barchart/alerting-service-public/docs/content/quick_start.md

 Since the signing secret is available to everyone (see above), there can be no expectation of privacy; the _demo_ environment is for testing and evaluation only.

-In the the _production_ environment, you must exchange a _"secret"_  with Barchart — in the form of a [public/private key pair](https://en.wikipedia.org/wiki/Public-key_cryptography).
+In the _production_ environment, you must exchange a _"secret"_  with Barchart — in the form of a [public/private key pair](https://en.wikipedia.org/wiki/Public-key_cryptography).
 Consequently, your data will be secure.

 Regardless of environment, the token payload uses two fields: